 If you are buying or selling a home, you cannot rely on the inaccuracies of the tax assessment to determine the value of a home.
 Tax assessment tend not to adjust much and do not give an accurate picture of current market conditions.

 |Street||Sale Price||Assessed Value||Sale Price as a percent of Assessed Value|

-Isn’t it funny that home owners want their fair market value to be as high as possible but there assessed value to be as low as possible?
+Isn’t it funny that homeowners want their fair market value to be as high as possible but their assessed value to be as low as possible?

-This post, Assessed Value vs. Fair Market Value, was provided by Kevin Vitali of EXIT Group One Real Estate.
+This post, Assessed Value vs. Fair Market Value, was provided by Kevin Vitali of EXIT Realty.
 If you need help buying or selling a home in Essex County or Northern Middlesex County call Kevin at 978-360-042.